24/7 Support Line - Call Now

 The common signs and symptoms of codeine addiction are a blue tinge to lips and fingernails, muscle twitches or spasms, dizziness, dry mouth, increased tolerance, withdrawal symptoms, secrecy, and social isolation.

-The causes of codeine addiction include genetic factors, mental health disorders, environmental influences, and chronic pain conditions.
+The causes of codeine addiction include genetic factors, mental health disorders, environmental influences, chronic pain conditions, and prescription mismanagement.

 The health effects of codeine addiction are nausea and vomiting, constipation, itching and rashes, difficulty urinating, seizures, and stomach pain.

-• Difficulty Urinating: Difficulty in urinating is the blockage that partially or fully prevents urine from leaving your bladder.
-The long-term use of codeine suppresses the parasympathetic nervous system, weakens bladder contraction, and makes it difficult to maintain urine flow.
-It impacts the brain's ability to signal bladder fullness, leading to a delay in urination.
-Prolonged consumption increases the risk of bladder damage and urinary tract infections (UTIs).
+• Difficulty Urinating: Long-term use of codeine suppresses the parasympathetic nervous system, weakens bladder contraction, and hinders urine flow.
+It affects the brain's ability to signal bladder fullness, causing delays in urination.
+Prolonged consumption raises the risk of bladder damage and urinary tract infections (UTIs).

 • Seizures: Seizures are sudden changes in behavior, movement, and consciousness due to abnormal electrical activity in the brain.
 Codeine addiction causes seizures, especially when people are taking high doses or with a history of epilepsy.
 The codeine disrupts the brain and leads to abnormal electrical activity, causing seizures.
 The risk increases when individuals combine medication with other substances.